 We have adopted a Code of Ethics that applies to our associates, officers and directors, and provides an overview of policies and procedures and guidance for behaving ethically and responsibly.
-In addition, we have adopted a Code of Ethics for Senior Financial Officers and a Code of Ethics for Board Members, which are intended to supplement the Code of Ethics.
-Each of these Codes of Ethics is posted on our website at www.breadfinancial.com.
+In addition, we have adopted a Code of Ethics for Senior Financial Officers and a Code of Ethics for Senior triancial officers and a Code of Ethics for Board Members, which are intended to supplement the Code of Ethics, Each of these Codes of Ethics is posted on our website at www.breadfinancial.com.
 A copy of each is also available upon written request directed to Joseph L. Motes III, Corporate Secretary, Bread Financial Holdings, Inc., 7500 Dallas Parkway, Suite 700, Plano, Texas 75024.
-We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to or waiver from a provision of our Code of Ethics, if any, by posting such information on our website.
+We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to or waiver from a provision of our Code of Ethics, if any, by posting such information on our